Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which of the below options is a best practice for making your application on AWS highly available?

 - [x] Deploy the application to at least two Availability Zones.
-- [ ] Use Elastic Load Balancing (ELB) across multiple AWS Regions .
+- [ ] Use Elastic Load Balancing (ELB) across multiple AWS Regions.
 - [ ] Deploy the application code on at least two servers in the same Availability Zone.
 - [ ] Rewrite the application code to handle all incoming requests.